Nessi-datatool/nessi/docs/VIRAL_FEATURES_IMPLEMENTATION_SUMMARY.md

 This document summarizes the implementation of viral growth features in Nessi, including the quality assurance measures put in place to ensure reliability and robustness.
 The viral growth features are designed to increase Nessi's visibility and adoption in the data engineering community through social sharing, embeddable badges, and community engagement tools.

-**Important Note**: These viral growth features are completely separate from LakeDiff enterprise functionality.
-While LakeDiff focuses on advanced data lake comparison and monitoring capabilities, the viral growth features focus solely on community engagement and project visibility.
+**Important Note**: These viral growth features are completely separate from Nessi's premium features.
+While premium features focus on advanced capabilities like cloud integration and workflow orchestration, the viral growth features focus solely on community engagement and project visibility.
 There is no overlap in functionality between these features.

 ## Features Implemented